nanoporetech/modkit/README.md

 ## Installation

-Downloadable pre-compiled binaries are provided for linux under the "releases" tab.
-To build `modkit` locally the recommended way is to use (cargo)[https://www.rust-lang.org/learn/get-started].
+Pre-compiled binaries are provided for Linux from the [release page](https://github.com/nanoporetech/modkit/releases).
+We recommend the use of these in most circumstances.

+### Building from source

+The provided packages should be used where possible.
+We understand that some users may wish to compile the software from its source code.
+To build `modkit` from source [cargo](https://www.rust-lang.org/learn/get-started) should be used.

 ```bash
 git clone https://github.com/nanoporetech/modkit.git